opendatasoft/ods-documentation-explore-api/source/includes/wfs/v2/introduction.md

 The service can be reached at the following entry address.

-The domain `https://documentation-resources.opendatasoft.com/` is used as an example in this documentation, but you should replace it with your custom domain name.
+The workspace `https://documentation-resources.opendatasoft.com/` is used as an example in this documentation, but you should replace it with your custom workspace name.

 The WFS supports only `GET` HTTP methods in <span style="color:green">v2.0.0</span> (`POST` HTTP method is supported in <span style="color:red">v1.1.0</span> with only `text/xml` as `Content-Type` header, but this version is deprecated)